openspim/openspim.github.io/µOpenSPIM.md

     3. Click *CLEAR* to clear the Acquisition panel from all settings and tables.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(J)</span> **Stage**</br>
-        - Move the four Stages (X, Y, Z, R) and calibrate the rotational stepper size (R Stage) and the Anti-Drift.
+Here you can move the four stepper motors of the 4D-stage Stages (X, Y, Z, R), calibrate the rotational stepper size (R Stage), save and load current positions and inverse the axis of the x and y stage, which might be crucial for the Anti-Drift to work correctly.

 1. Save current position
         - Click this button to save the current position of the stage.
 It will be added to a list.
 2. Load location
          - Click this button to Load a previously saved stage position from a list.
 3. Indicate angles
         - Indicate here the number of angles you wish to acquire during a single time-point.
 The angles will then be indicated above the rotational stage (Stage R).
 4. Calibrate
         - Click this button to calibrate the R Stage in case the 360 degrees do not correspond to a full revolution of the sample holder.
 5. Click *Homing* on one of the four Stages to move the stepper motor back to its home position.
 6. Click *Stop* to immediately stop a stepper motor.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(K)</span> **Console**</br>